neoforged/.github/primers/1.21.2/index.md

     - `useItemDescriptionPrefix` - Creates the description id using the `item.` prefix.
 - `net.minecraft.world.level.block.state.BlockBehaviour$Properties#setId` - Sets the resource key of the block to get the default drops and description from.
 This property must be set.

+## Properties Changes

+`DirectionProperty` has been removed, and must now be called and referenced via `EnumProperty#create` with a `Direction` generic.
+Additionally, all property classes have been made final and must be constructed through one of the exposed `create` methods.

+- `net.minecraft.world.level.block.state.properties`
+    - `BooleanProperty` is now final
+    - `DirectionProperty` class is removed
+    - `EnumProperty` is now final
+        - `create` now takes in a `List` instead of a `Collection`
+    - `IntegerProperty` is now final
+    - `Property#getPossibleValues` now returns a `List` instead of a `Collection`

 ## Minor Migrations

 The following is a list of useful or interesting additions, changes, and removals that do not deserve their own section in the primer.